-4. The use of these agents is at the discretion of the SWAT Commander.
+4. The use of these agents is at the discretion of the SWAT Commander or SWAT Officer on-scene.
 Situations for use include but are not limited to:

 - a.
 Barricaded subjects to provoke a surrender and gain compliance; - b.
 To temporarily impair a subject's ability to cause harm; and - c.
 Crowd control and dispersal.